01 — Fundamentals

 Cross-functional risk detection

-Connections between CMC events — a manufacturing deviation that affects stability, an analytical gap that creates a regulatory risk, a CDMO delay that disrupts the comparability schedule — are identified automatically, not manually.
+Connections between Program Development events — a manufacturing deviation that affects stability, an analytical gap that creates a regulatory risk, a CDMO delay that disrupts the comparability schedule — are identified automatically, not manually.

 Program readiness scoring

-A continuously updated readiness score that reflects the actual state of the program — calculated from live data across all CMC dimensions — not from the last PowerPoint deck presented at a governance meeting.
+A continuously updated readiness score that reflects the actual state of the program — calculated from live data across all Program Development dimensions — not from the last PowerPoint deck presented at a governance meeting.

 Regulatory gap monitoring

-Automated monitoring of new FDA, EMA, ICH, and Swissmedic guidance against active program CMC strategies — flagging when new regulatory expectations create gaps in the current approach before they surface in a review cycle.
+Automated monitoring of new FDA, EMA, ICH, and Swissmedic guidance against active program Program Development strategies — flagging when new regulatory expectations create gaps in the current approach before they surface in a review cycle.

 Non-GxP intelligence: the critical design principle

-AI CMC platforms must be designed to operate above the validated infrastructure — not inside it.
+AI Program Development platforms must be designed to operate above the validated infrastructure — not inside it.
 A non-GxP intelligence platform does not replace QMS, LIMS, or ELN.
-It does not carry validation burden.
+It is not the system of record for regulated GMP data, and customer validation expectations depend on intended use.
 It does not require IT implementation or system integration.
 It reads, interprets, and connects the information that teams reference from their existing documents and inputs — and surfaces the intelligence that no individual system can produce alone.
-Platforms like BioXion provide this capability as a dedicated AI-powered biopharma development platform.
+Platforms like BioXion provide this capability as a dedicated AI-powered development intelligence platform for biopharmaceutical companies and CDMOs.

 This design principle is essential for enterprise adoption: a biopharma team will not deploy a new AI system that requires CSV validation, computer system validation (CSV) resources, and IT integration.
 But they will use a non-GxP intelligence layer that requires nothing from IT and is operational within days.

-BioXion is a non-GxP, Swiss-hosted AI platform built specifically for biopharma CMC program management.
+BioXion is a non-GxP, Swiss-hosted AI development intelligence platform for biopharmaceutical companies and CDMOs.
 It supports 9 therapeutic modalities across all development phases, with modality-specific regulatory logic and phase-aware AI signals embedded in every module.
 No integration.
-No validation burden.
 Early access is now open by application.

 08 — FAQ